 XPS employs graphical design views and sophisticated correct-by-design wizards to guide developers through the steps necessary to create custom processor systems within minutes.

-The true potential of XPS emerges with its ability to configure and integrate plug and play IP cores from the Xilinx Embedded IP catalog, with custom or 3rd party Verilog and VHDL designs.
+The true potential of XPS emerges with its ability to configure and integrate plug and play IP cores from the AMD Embedded IP catalog, with custom or 3rd party Verilog and VHDL designs.

-Custom designs that are built around programmable logic such as Xilinx FPGAs or Zynq-7000 AP SoC require custom firmware that manages the custom hardware all the way from first stage boot, through to device instantiation (bit stream), initialization, and finally to device-specific interface (by the software stack).
+Custom designs that are built around programmable logic such as AMD FPGAs or Zynq 7000 SoC require custom firmware that manages the custom hardware all the way from first stage boot, through to device instantiation (bit stream), initialization, and finally to device-specific interface (by the software stack).
 The creation of such firmware can be very challenging due to the strict dependencies between the firmware development and the custom hardware design.
-XPS avoids this problem by sharing hardware, project and design-specific information with Xilinx SDK which is then able to automatically configure, build and deploy critical, design-specific firmware including:
+XPS avoids this problem by sharing hardware, project and design-specific information with SDK which is then able to automatically configure, build and deploy critical, design-specific firmware including:

 |Graphical Configuration Wizard||